 Arrival: We can greet students at any time of day on arrivals day.
 If you have some flexibility, please plan to arrive in the afternoon, allowing some time to get settled in before dinner.
 Our first official meal will be dinner on Sunday (the dining hall is open 5pm–8pm), and there will be some optional activities throughout the day as students are getting settled in.
 If your flight options are more constrained, we prefer for students to arrive early on Sunday morning (taking a red-eye on Saturday night and arriving Sunday morning) rather than late on Sunday evening; it is easier to have a day to adjust to camp, and orientation starts bright and early on Monday morning.

-Where to Travel: The airport for Mathcamp 2022 is Portland International Jetport (PWM) in Portland, Maine.
-The closest train station to Mathcamp is in Portland, ME, and buses (e.g. Greyhound and Megabus) stop in Portland, ME.
+Where to Travel: The airport for Mathcamp 2023 is Burlington International Airport (BTV) in Burlington, VT.
+The closest train station to Mathcamp is in Burlington, VT, and buses (e.g. Greyhound and Megabus) stop in Burlington, VT.

 All students traveling on their own will be met by the Mathcamp welcome party immediately upon arrival.
 Members of the welcome party will be wearing Mathcamp T-shirts.
 Look for a white placard reading "Mathcamp" in blue letters.